-Crohn’s disease is a chronic condition that causes inflammation in the digestive tract.
 People with Crohn’s disease often experience periods of fatigue that can be severe and affect their daily activities.
-This fatigue can occur during flare-ups of symptoms and periods of remission.
+Fatigue can occur due to nutritional deficiencies, anemia, and other causes.

 Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It is a chronic condition that affects the digestive system and causes inflammation of the gastrointestinal tract.

 - rectal bleeding